-We can already see just how big this problem is by looking at the booming mirrorless market – even professionals jump at the chance to own lightweight, high quality gear.
 Prime lenses offer something of a compromise – they trade versatility in favor of size and weight.
-A while ago, I decided to go with the 85mm f/1.4 lens instead of the 70-200 f/2.8 and never really regretted this decision.
+A while ago, I decided to go with a 85mm f/1.4 lens instead of a 70-200 f/2.8 and never really regretted this decision.
 Having only big lenses may sometimes mean you will leave your camera at home instead of taking it with you wherever you go.

 Many beginner photographers often wonder why they do not seem to be able to get beautifully separated subjects when using their kit zoom lenses.
 Due to the small maximum aperture and lower quality lens optics, it is often impossible to get good-looking, “creamy” backgrounds with consumer zoom lenses.